 Symptoms of Postpartum Anxiety:

-Some worry postpartum is perfectly normal.
+Postpartum worry is perfectly normal.
 Both pregnancy and childbirth change the brain, causing the parts that respond to threat and danger to be more active.
 By nature, you’re more likely to think about your baby, worry about them, and wonder if they’re okay.

 Postpartum, you’re also sleep-deprived (a large risk factor for mood disorders in general) and sorting out a new normal.
 If you deliver your baby, your body is healing.